Federal Reserve Rate Cut and Your Savings Account

 Since the middle of 2007, the Fed has cut the federal funds rate by 5 percentage points.
 Over that time, average interest rates on savings accounts have dropped steadily, from roughly 4.5% to the current average of just 0.38%.

 Not every bank will lower the rates on their savings accounts -- many rely heavily on money deposited by consumers and will want to remain competitive.
 However, if your bank does lower the rate on your savings account, consider shopping around for a better rate.
-In the New York metropolitan area alone, interest rates on savings accounts range from a high of 3% at Intervest National Bank
+In the New York metropolitan area alone, interest rates on savings accounts range from a high of 3% at Intervest National Bank to as low as 0.05%.

 For more rate offers in your area, go to bankingmyway.com and enter your ZIP code.